splunk/splunk-operator/docs/Examples.md

 following instructions from the [previous example](#installing-splunk-apps).

-## Creating a LicenseMaster Using a ConfigMap
+## Creating a LicenseManager Using a ConfigMap

-We recommend that you create a `LicenseMaster` instance to share a license with all the components in your Splunk Enterprise deployment.
+We recommend that you create a `LicenseManager` instance to share a license with all the components in your Splunk Enterprise deployment.

 First, you can create a ConfigMap named `splunk-licenses` that includes